DATTT-Team/DATTT/README.md

 DATTT
 ======

-A small to-do lists and notice manager which provides you to share your tasks and work together.
+A small to-do list and notice manager which allows you to share your tasks and work with others.

 What can you do with DATTT?
 ----------------------------